FurSure Case Study

 Design Approach

-That whiteboard story from my initial survey stuck with me.
-Shared pet care is surprisingly common — whether it's partners, roommates, or pet-sitters — but the tracking is usually fragmented.
+Shared pet care is surprisingly common between partners, roommates, and pet-sitters, but the tracking is usually fragmented.

 "I would use this daily."